-Selling a business is a negotiation, and like any negotiation, many factors determine who has the upper hand, which in turn determines the final price.
+Selling a business is a negotiation, and like any negotiation, many factors determine who has the upper hand, which determines the final price.

 In particular, it makes a big difference in how you connect with potential buyers.
-If you put a site up for sale, unless you receive many interested parties, you are going to have the lower hand in any negotiation because buyers know that you want to sell, that you might even have a time limit, and that if your site is on the market for a long time, they might be able to buy it for less.
+Put a site up for sale.
+Unless you receive many interested parties, you are going to have the lower hand in any negotiation because buyers know that you want to sell, that you might even have a time limit, and that if your site is on the market for a long time, they might be able to buy it for less.

 2.2 How Much Value Will your Blog Bring the Buyer?